Loma Alta Park, Altadena

 Lauren McElroy, a Philadelphia area native who lives in Eagle Rock, CA. After getting her BFA from Maryland Institute, College of Art and many years working as an artist & designer for both Whole Foods and Trader Joe’s Lauren decided to launch her own design & mural company in 2012.
 L Star Murals has painted hundreds of murals across Southern California and beyond, working with a roster of well known brands, as well as beloved local businesses, families and schools.

-She is a testament to the diverse and welcoming spirit of our community.
+Lauren’s a great example of the diverse and welcoming spirit of our community.
 Many across Los Angeles have generously supported and contributed to Altadena, and Lauren is no exception.
 She has often explored our foothill trails, drawing inspiration from the natural beauty they offer.

 Video - Aaron Maurer